 November is ‘National Diabetes Awareness Month’.
+What is Type 2 Diabetes?

 Type 2 diabetes is a chronic condition that affects the way your body metabolizes sugar (glucose).
 When you have type 2 diabetes, your body is resistant to the effects of insulin (insulin is a hormone that regulates the movement of sugar into your cells) or your body doesn’t produce enough insulin to maintain a normal glucose level.